open-metadata/docs-collate/content/connectors/ingestion/workflows/dbt/ingest-dbt-ui.md

 {% note %}

 The fields for `Dbt Cloud Account Id`, `Dbt Cloud Project Id` and `Dbt Cloud Job Id` should be numeric values.

+To know how to get the values for `Dbt Cloud Account Id`, `Dbt Cloud Project Id` and `Dbt Cloud Job Id` fields check [here](/connectors/ingestion/workflows/dbt/run-dbt-workflow-externally).

 {% /note %}